KaizoVorna/CartoonViolence/README.md

 Sara: I made a tileset to unity project and started designing start menu.
 <br>
 Touko: I started making storyboards for the cutscenes, with intro being finished.
 I also sliced the placeholder tileset so that it can be used in Unity.
+Daniel: I continue to explore programs of audio creation.